ScilifelabDataCentre/OrderPortal/README.md

 OrderPortal
 ===========

-A portal for orders (= requests, project applications) for one or more facilities.
+A portal for orders (= requests, project applications) for a facility.

 The goal of this system is to satisfy the needs of a lab facility which produces DNA sequence data from biological samples.
 The samples